svetlanasieber/svetlanasieber/README.md

 🚀 Hello, world!
-I'm Svetlana Sieber, a true Computer Enthusiast with a burning passion for embedded systems and the latest technologies.
+I'm Svetlana Sieber, a true Computer Enthusiast with a burning passion for Embedded Systems and the Latest Technologies.

 💡 Currently, I am diving deep into the realm of Artificial Intelligence, exploring its exciting Applications in Robotics and low-level hardware programming.